hossem7/Task-Management-App/README.md

 A full‑stack MVC task management application built with ASP .NET Core (backend) with EF Core SQLite and React + TypeScript (frontend).

 ### Backend
-There are 4 endpoints (GET - get all tasks, PUT - create a new task, PATCH - toggle the completion status, DELETE - remove a task).
-I am using a 3 tier architecture (Presentation Layer - API, Application Layer - Services and Infrastructure Layer - SQLite DB).
-Controllers map HTTP to service calls, Services contain business logic, and EF Core handles persistence.
-I keep all my migrations under Migrations/ and apply them automatically at startup in dev.
-Unit tests are contained under the tests folder.
+I use ASP.NET Core Web API with EF Core and SQLite in a clean 3‑tier setup:

+- Presentation Layer (Controllers/)
+  I map HTTP to service calls in [ApiController] classes, keeping routing and status‑code logic here.
+- Application Layer (Services/ with ITaskService/TaskService)
+  I encapsulate all business logic—creating, toggling, deleting and querying tasks—behind a simple service interface.
+- Infrastructure Layer (Data/TaskDbContext & Migrations/)
+  I handle persistence with SQLite in dev (and swap to EF Core’s In‑Memory provider in tests) and version my schema in src/TaskManager.Api/Migrations.

+Endpoints:

+- GET /tasks — retrieve all tasks
+- POST /tasks — create a new task
+- PATCH /tasks/{id}/toggle — flip a task’s completion status
+- DELETE /tasks/{id} — remove a task

+I keep EF Core migrations in backend/src/TaskManager.Api/Migrations/ and configure the app to apply them automatically on startup (or run dotnet ef database update if preferred).
 I expose all my endpoints via Swagger for easy manual QA.
+All my xUnit + Moq tests live under tests/TaskManager.Tests.

 ### Frontend
-I am using component based design for my frontend.
-The UI has two pages: Landing Page and Tasks Page.
-In the Tasks Page, I seperated the view into two pieces through a view toggle: List View and Board View.
-In List View, I am showing all the the tasks in 1 list ordered by uncompleted tasks (oldest first) followed by completed tasks.
-In Board View, I designed a Kanban style board that allows user to drag the task from the to do section to the completed section.
-In both views, user's action would trigger an API call (ie. fetching all the tasks, changing the completion status using the toggle and adding a new task or deleting a task).
+I used a component‑based design powered by Vite, React 18, TypeScript and Ant Design (https://ant.design/components/overview/).
+My code lives under src/ in a feature‑based layout:

+- components/ for reusable UI pieces
+- pages/ for route‑level views (Landing, Tasks)
+- hooks/ for custom hooks (e.g. useTasks)
+- services/ for API clients (axios wrappers)
+- context/ for global state providers
+- utils/ for shared helpers

+The UI has two pages:
+- Landing Page (a welcome screen with a quick link to Tasks)
+- Tasks Page, where I separated the view into List View and Board View via a toggle.
+- List View shows all tasks in one list ordered by uncompleted first (oldest → newest) then completed.
+- Board View is a Kanban‑style board implemented with react-beautiful-dnd so users can drag tasks from “To Do” to “Completed.”

+In both views, user actions trigger API calls (fetch all tasks, toggle completion, add or delete).
+I created a centralized TasksContext plus a useTasks() hook so components share state and avoid duplicate fetches.
+For styling, I leverage Ant Design components and customize them with the styled-components library for my own layout tweaks.
+Finally, I chose Vitest (Jest‑like syntax) for unit tests because it integrates natively with Vite and has much faster startup times than Jest.

+### Assumptions
+- Simple file‑based DB (tasks.db) covers early prototyping without spinning up SQL Server or Postgres
+- For a project of this scale, one‑project solution (API, data, migrations all together) is simpler than fully splitting into Domain/Application/Infrastructure assemblies
+- Controller‑based API: Choosing explicit [ApiController] classes over Minimal APIs for clearer routing and status‑code handling.
+- Single Page Application (SPA-only view): Skipping server‑rendered pages and relying entirely on a React + Vite single‑page app for the UI
+- Dual-layout design: Offering both list and Kanban-style board views to match common task‑management workflows (similar to Jira) and give users flexibility.

+### Trade-Offs
+- SQLite vs SQL Server/Postgres: + No dev setup; – Limited to single‑user file locking and switching to SQL Server/Postgres will require connection‐string and EF migrations tweaking.
+- EF Core vs Raw SQL: + Fast development and type safety; – Less control over query performance and complex joins.
+- One project vs Clean Architecture: + Easier to browse; – Weaker module boundaries if the codebase grows large.
+- Ant Design vs Custom CSS: + Ready‑made, accessible/responsive components; – Larger bundle and reliance on Ant Design’s theming system.
+- Vitest vs Jest: + Native Vite integration and lightning‑fast startup; – Jest needed extra ESM/Babel config and had slower boot times under Vite.

 Follow the steps below to get it running: